 Category Type of Dose Dose Limit Member of the Public ^a TED ^b 100 mrem per year Lens of the eye equivalent dose ^b 1,500 mrem per year Sum of the equivalent dose to the skin or 5,000 mrem per year extremities ^b Temporary dose limit of TED to a member of the No more than 500 mrem, public.
-This temporary dose limit is only at the provided that the average request of the DOE Field Element Manager and may over any 5 contiguous be employed only with the approval of a Cognizant years does not exceed DOE Secretarial Officer in consultation with the 100 mrem per year DOE Chief Health, Safety, and Security Officer.
+This temporary dose limit is only at the provided that the average request of the DOE Field Element Manager and may over any 5 contiguous be employed only with the approval of a Cognizant years does not exceed DOE Secretarial Officer in consultation with the DOE Chief Health, Safety, and Security Officer.
 Radiological activities from management and storage of TED of 25 mrem per radioactive waste from all exposure pathways and year radiation sources associated with the waste, except for transportation and radon and its decay products.
 Emissions of radionuclides to the ambient air from D&R 10 mrem per year Contractor activities (40 CFR § 61.92).
-Annual average dose equivalent to the total body or any 4 mrem per year internal organ from beta particle and photon radioactivity from man-made radionuclides in drinking 3F 4 1 C 1 1: water [40 CFR § 141.66(d)].
-0 1 1 1 1 1 1 1 1
+Annual average dose equivalent to the total body or any internal organ from beta particle and photon 4 mrem per year radioactivity from man-made radionuclides in drinking 3 T water [40 CFR § 141.66(d)].
+C 1: 4: 1 : 11

 ^a Excepts dose from radon and its decay products in air, dose received by patients from medical sources of radiation, dose received by volunteers in medical research programs, dose from background radiation, and dose from occupational exposure under Nuclear Regulatory Commission, Agreement State License, or to general employees under 10 CFR Part 835.
-[DOE O 458.1 Attachment 1 paragraphs 2.b.(1)(a)1 thru 41.
+[DOE O 458.1 Attachment 1 paragraphs 2.b.(1)(a)1 through 4].